 When I’m not working directly with clients, I’m growing Castle — developing partnerships, identifying marketing opportunities and building new client relationships.
 And when I’m not doing that, I’m out in the marketplace, representing Castle and our clients through our dedication to the community.

 PR is all about third-party credibility – so I must share some of our own accolades.
-We recently won the March of Dimes Franklin Delano Roosevelt Humanitarian Award.
+We recently won a bronze Stevie Award for International PR Firm of the Year.
 I’ve been honored with the Greater Boston Chamber of Commerce Pinnacle Award for Entrepreneurship, the Women’s Business Enterprise National Council Business Enterprise Star Award and the Center for Women and Enterprise Rising Star Award.
 I was also named a Boston Business journal “40 under 40″ (although I would no longer be eligible!).
 I’ve had the privilege of speaking for groups including the Boston Business Journal, Greater Boston Chamber of Commerce, and Center for Women and Enterprise, many higher education institutions and PR industry organizations.

 I serve on the boards of The Center for Women and Enterprise, March of Dimes and the Chief Executives Club of Boston.
 I’m especially proud to be state board chair for the March of Dimes and most recently was named to its national Volunteer Leadership Council.
 I also currently chair the WGBH Corporate Executive Council, serve on the Women’s Advisory Network of the Greater Boston Chamber of Commerce and am a member of the Massachusetts Women’s Forum.
 I’m on the executive committee of the Public Relations Global Network—interacting almost daily with my “sister” (and “brother”) agency principals in every major media market to develop world-class relationships for our clients and teams.